 Together with the site at Koeln, the DLR site at Oberpfaffenhofen is one of Germany's largest research centres.
-Located near the A96 motorway between Munich and Lindau, the site is home to eight scientific institues and currently employs approximately 1500 people.
+Located near the A96 motorway between Munich and Lindau, the site is home to eleven scientific institues and currently employs approximately 1700 people.
 The research centre's main fields of activity include paricipating in space missions, climate research, research and development in the field of Earth observation, developing navigation systems and advanced robotics development.

 With the launch of the first EDRS-C communications satellite on 6 August 2019, a milestone has been reached for the EDRS system.
 EDRS is a globally unique network of geostationary relay satellites that can deliver data volumes of up to 1.8 gigabits per second to Earth with minimal delay using laser communications.

 The final preparations for the launch of the EDRS-C satellite are currently underway at the German Space Operations Center (GSOC) in Oberpfaffenhofen.
 The communications satellite is scheduled to lift off from the European Spaceport in French Guiana on 6 August 2019 and will be a core component of the European Data Relay System (EDRS) – the 'space data highway'.